paolocrosetto/Central-tendency-bias-data/README.md

 ## Variables

 The variables are described in detail in the `variable_description.txt` file.
-Here just a quick recapof the *main* and most important variables:

 ## How to rerun the analysis

+To generate all figures, run `Generate_figure.R` in R.

+To generate the raw data used in all tables, run `Generate_tables.do` in Stata13 or higher.
+Not all results have the exact same formatting as the final tables in the paper.